Ground Source Heat Pump Cost

 How Much Is a Ground Source Heat Pump?

-The pump would be installed using a 6kW heat pump.
+For a ground source installation, the pump would be installed using a 6kW heat pump.
 Within the heat pump, a hot water cylinder with a small horizontal ground loop would be installed.
 The length of this is usually around 250m to 300m.
-This would cost in the region of £10,000 to £12,500 for the installation.
+This would cost in the region of £10,000 to £12,500 for parts and labour.

 Naturally, as the size of the installation grows, the price will also.
 Moving on to the larger ground heat source pumps, a heat pump with a 12kW and 750m ground loop with a 300-litre water cylinder would come to around £15,500 to £16,000.

-The installation is not the only cost.
-It's important to consider the additional costs, such as digging — which can leave a substantial dent in your budget if not taken into account.
+However, it's important to also consider the additional costs, such as digging and groundwork — which can leave a substantial dent in your budget if not taken into account.
 The cost of this will also vary depending on the pump size.

-Some pumps, for example, horizontal systems, may require trenching, while vertical pumps may require deep drilling of a borehole.
+Some pumps, for example, horizontal systems, may require trenching, while vertical pumps may need a deeper drilling for a borehole.

 What type of heating system are you currently using?